 It is treated with corticosteroids and immunosuppressants.
 The evaluation of pulmonary hypertension should be part of the initial evaluation in most patients with lupus.

-Present in 2% to 5% of patients with lupus, this serious complication is managed with vasodilator therapy, anticoagulation and endothelial cell activation antagonists, but anti-inflammatory regimens can also reduce pressures.
+In 2% to 5% of patients with lupus, this severe complication is managed with vasodilator therapy, anticoagulation, and endothelial cell activation antagonists, but anti-inflammatory regimens can also reduce pressure.

 The pulmonary embolism should be considered in any patient with lupus with acute onset of chest pain and breathlessness and requires anticoagulation therapy.

 Outside the pericardium, myocarditis and endocarditis are uncommon manifestations of lupus.
 The majority of myocarditis is of viral origin (even in patients with lupus), but lupus myocarditis justifies a short test of high doses of corticosteroids.